Thursday, May 17 2012

 The Worcester Regional Transit Authority (WRTA) is the single most important provider of fixed-route and paratransit services in Central Massachusetts.
 The WRTA provides service on 23 weekday fixed-routes serving the City of Worcester and eleven (11) surrounding communities.
 Service extends as far out as Brookfield in the east (18 miles from Downtown Worcester) and Webster in the south (20 miles).
 In addition, the WRTA also provides paratransit service in Worcester.

-The WRTA contracts with 10 Councils on Aging and one private non-profit agency to provide additional paratransit service to the other 34 communities.
+The WRTA contracts with 10 Councils on Aging and one private non-profit agency to provide additional paratransit service to the other 36 communities.
 Due to the dominance of fixed route service offered in Worcester, the entire city has been blanketed with ADA level paratransit service.
-Outside Worcester, ADA level service is offered within a ¾ mile buffer within the hours and days of fixed route service but additional non-ADA level paratransit service is offered by the local Council on Aging.
-This additional service operates weekdays, typically 8:00am-4:00pm and provides an important local service to elders and people with disabilities in the towns who are typically more transit-dependent.
+Outside Worcester, ADA level service is offered within a ¾ mile buffer within the hours and days of fixed route service but additional non-ADA level paratransit service is offered by the local Councils on Aging.
+This additional service operates weekdays, typically 8:00am-4:00pm and provides an important local service to elders and persons with disabilities in the towns who are typically more transit-dependent.

 Since 1975, CMRPC staff has provided transit planning and data analysis services to the WRTA.
-For more information about the WRTA, click here.

 Massachusetts Bay Transportation Authority